 The BitCurator project was a joint effort led by the School of Information and Library Science at the University of North Carolina, Chapel Hill (SILS) and the Maryland Institute for Technology in the Humanities (MITH) to develop a system for collecting professionals that incorporates the functionality of many digital forensics tools.
-The project was funded by the Andrew W. Mellon Foundation between 2011 and 2014.
+The project was funded by The Andrew W. Mellon Foundation between 2011 and 2014 (grants 31100658 and 11300659).
 Ongoing maintenance and software development is managed by the BitCurator Consortium.

 BitCurator defined and tested support for a digital curation workflow that begins at the point of encountering holdings that reside on removable media—either new acquisitions or materials that are within a repository’s existing holdings—and extends to the point of interaction with an end user.